 30. Stock up on Chocolate at Mr. Kite’s

 My favorite place to buy sweets in Chicago is Mr. Kite’s in Wicker Park.
-The small shop is bursting with every chocolate creation you can imagine from turtles to s’mores and fudge to chocolate covered strawberries.
-Dominick Gusmanos has delighting Chicagoans with his old-fashioned confectionery shop experience since 1987!
+The small shop is bursting with every chocolate creation you can imagine, from turtles to s’mores and fudge to chocolate-covered strawberries.
+Dominick Gusmanos has delighted Chicagoans with his old-fashioned confectionery shop experience since 1987!

 Dust off your jumpsuit and strap on your platforms, it’s time to disco, baby.
 Subterranean in Wicker Park presents The Hustle, a night of classic disco inspired by Donna Summer, ABBA, Chic, and more.